yipoh/AesBench/README.md

 ## News
-- Our Leaderboard is now accessible at [Homepage](https://aesbench.github.io/). 🔥🔥🔥
+- Leaderboard is now accessible at [Homepage](https://aesbench.github.io/). 🔥🔥🔥
 - We have integrated [AesBench](https://aesbench.github.io/) to the evaluation toolkit [VLMEvalKit](https://github.com/open-compass/VLMEvalKit), providing a highly convenient testing solution! 🔥🔥🔥
 - Database of AesBench now support [Huggingface](https://huggingface.co/datasets/qyuan/EAPD_release)! 🤗🤗🤗
 - We have released the Evaluation Database and Codes of AesBench!
 Check [Here](https://github.com/yipoh/AesBench/tree/main/data_release) for more details.  🚩🚩🚩